Complete guide for employee benefits:

 Offering share equity in your business can improve your team’s motivation, loyalty and gives them a sense of ownership.

-Subsidising social events can be a great way to encourage your team to blow off some steam.
+Subsidising social events can be a great way to encourage your team to blow off some steam, socialise with one another, and build team rapport.

 Pension can be an employee benefit when employers contribute more than the standard rate to an employee’s pension.

-Life insurance is a policy where if you die, the insurance company pays out a lump sum to your beneficiaries.
-This is also known as a death benefit.
+Life insurance is a policy where if you pass away, the insurance company pays out a lump sum to your beneficiaries (also known as a “death benefit”).
+Life insurance benefits create peace of mind for the employee and their dependents, so they know their loved ones will be supported in the worst case scenario.

 With medical insurance, the employer pays a premium in exchange for private medical cover for the employee.
-This way, your team can relax, knowing they’ll receive great healthcare & are covered in the event that they need medical attention.
+This can help employees access healthcare quickly, when the need arises, rather than depending solely on government-funded healthcare through the NHS.

 Income protection protects you financially if you can’t work because of sickness or disability.
 The chosen insurer pays the policyholder a regular income until they return to work.
 This provides a financial safety net for employees.